-Click on • to add a new security profile.
+Click on $\bigcirc$ to add a new security profile.

-Table 6: General settings
+Table 8: General settings

 Input box Description Name Give the security profile a descriptive name.

-Used in Indicates the IPSec connections currently using this profile.
-Data compression If you select data compression here, it will be activated for all connections using this profile This saves bandwidth, but it also increases the CPU load.
+Input box Description Used in Indicates the IPSec connections currently using this profile.
+Data compressionIf you select data compression here, it will be activated for all connections usi This saves bandwidth, but it also increases the CPU load.
 If you enable data compression, it must also be activated at the remote site.